grantborgognoni/framework-footguns/README.md

 [wip-badge]: https://img.shields.io/badge/status-wip-yellow

+Sometimes you hit the same issue more than once or want to make sure you're not missing something, then you do the research and you say, "oh, that's right."
+This is a list of those.

 ## Express

-**#1 - Async errors aren’t auto-handled**
+**#1 - Async errors aren’t auto handled**

-In Express, unlike Firebase Functions, Cloud Run, Fastify, or NestJS, an `async (req, res) => { … }` that throws will result in a hung request and/or crash your server instead of throwing a 500.
+In Express, unlike Fastify, NestJS,or function runtimes like Firebase Functions, an `async (req, res) => { … }` that throws will result in a hung request and/or crash your server instead of throwing a 500.

 ```js
 // helper to catch rejects